nsxiv/nsxiv/README.md

     $ make PREFIX="/your/dir" install

-Example scripts are installed using `DOCPREFIX` which defaults to `/usr/local/share/doc/nsxiv`.
-You can change `DOCPREFIX` the same way you can change `PREFIX` shown above.
+Example scripts are installed using `EGPREFIX` which defaults to `/usr/local/share/doc/nsxiv/examples`.
+You can change `EGPREFIX` the same way you can change `PREFIX` shown above.

 The build-time specific settings of nsxiv can be found in the file *config.h*.
 Please check and change them, so that they fit your needs.